-The Pre-Baccalaureate Certificate in Addiction Studies (CPAS) is offered by the School of Behavioral Sciences at California Southern University.
-It is designed for individuals who are pursuing undergraduate studies, desire curriculum focused on the specific and practical area of addiction, and would like to pursue CADC I & II Certification.
+The Certificate in Addiction Studies offered by the School of Behavioral Sciences at California Southern University is designed for individuals who are pursuing undergraduate studies, desire curriculum focused on the specific and practical area of addiction, and would like to pursue CADC I & II Certification.
 This certificate is appropriate for demonstrating mastery of a topic and/or applications relevant to personal knowledge, professional development, and preparation for future study.

-The Pre-Baccalaureate Certificate in Addiction Studies at California Southern University is not a graduate degree.
+The undergraduate Certificate in Addiction Studies at California Southern University is not a graduate degree.
 Upon completion of the program requirements, learners earn a certificate focused in the particular area of study.

 - Credits required: 27